-Our Minimal-Impact Home and Market
+Our Minimal-Impact Home and HAfunland

 Who says the sun doesn’t have enough juice?
-All our farm and market buildings are OFF GRID, making their own energy from the sun.
+All our farm and HAfunland buildings are OFF GRID, making their own energy from the sun.
 Normally the market is run on just the battery bank and sun energy, however when we are open on market days our electrical demand is too high for the battery bank thus we use a 5 cylinder Mercedes Benz diesel motor from a local junk yard, powering a 25 Kilowatt generator.
 We use discarded veggie oil and diesel blend to power it.
 It sips fuel using only 0.45 gallons/hr.
 Like our house, the main market building is made out of shipping cargo containers that once sailed the seven seas.